Tony Thomas (film historian)

 Tony Thomas (July 31, 1927 – July 8, 1997) was a British-American film historian, author, writer, producer, and radio and television broadcaster.
 Considered one of Hollywood's preeminent film historians, he authored over thirty books, produced more than fifty albums of film music, and produced film documentaries for radio and television.
 Among his works are biographies of Errol Flynn, Burt Lancaster, Joel McCrea, Gregory Peck, and Dick Powell, and entries in Citadel Press's Films of series, including chronicles of the careers of Marlon Brando, Henry Fonda, Olivia de Havilland, Gene Kelly, Ronald Reagan, and James Stewart.

 Biography

 Anthony William George Thomas was born on July 31, 1927, near Portsmouth, England, the son of a bandmaster in the Royal Marines.
 At the age of eighteen, he moved to Canada, where he became an announcer for the Canadian Broadcasting Corporation in 1948.
 He went on to become a writer and producer of programs about Hollywood and the film industry for CBC Radio.
 He was also the writer and host of the CBS television series As Time Goes By and was a panelist on the quiz show television series Flashback.

-In 1966, Thomas moved to Los Angeles and began a new career as a film historian and author.
-He wrote books on actors' careers, such as The Films of Errol Flynn (1969, with Rudy Behlmer and Clifford McCarty), The Films of Kirk Douglas (1972), The Films of Marlon Brando (1973), The Films of Gene Kelly (1974), The Great Adventure Films (1976), The Films of Ronald Reagan (1980), The Films of Olivia de Havilland (1983), and A Wonderful Life: The Films and Career of James Stewart (1988).
-He also wrote books on film genres, such as The Great Adventure Films (1976), The Cinema of the Sea: A Critical Survey and Filmography, 1925–1986 (1988), and The West that Never Was (1989), as well as books on the major film studios, including The Films of 20th Century-Fox: A Pictorial History (1979), The Films of 20th Century-Fox: A Pictorial History (1985), and The Best of Universal (1990).